AbsaOSS/living-doc-generator/VISION.md

   - **Dependencies:**
     - No direct linkage to development tickets or PRs is required.
 - **Labels:**
-  - **Topic:**
-    - Requirements do not need a topic.
-    - For Features, each issue should focus on a single topic (as a label).
-    - User Stories are broader in scope.
   - **Type:**
     - DocumentedUserStory, DocumentedFeature, DocumentedRequirement
   - **State:**